Google Dialogflow

 Service account roles

 Once done, click on Continue.

 Create a key for this service account by clicking on the Create key button.
 Begin creating a key

 Choose JSON as the Key type, then click the Create button.
 Choose JSON key type

 When the key is created, a download of the JSON file will start.
-Choose a location (remember the path to this location, you'll need it later!) to save it and confirm.
+Save the JSON file.

 Caution: You can only download this JSON file once, so make sure to save the file and keep it somewhere safe.
 If you lose this key or it becomes compromised, you can use the same process to create another.

 Once complete, you'll see a pop up with a confirmation message.
 Click Close.